 Even in this modern climate, where niche products have a greater chance of turning a profit, Legend of Grimrock’s 2 mere existence is an oddity.
-With the first title of the series, Almost Human have essentially revived tile-based RPGs, a nearly forgotten genre that wasn’t that popular even in its heyday.
+With the first title of the series, Almost Human has essentially revived tile-based RPGs, a nearly forgotten genre that wasn’t that popular even in its heyday.

-After the first title, which was very well received by both press and fans of this genre, Almost Human decided to go bigger with the sequel.
+After the first title, which was very well received by both the press and fans of this genre, Almost Human decided to go bigger with the sequel.
 And big they went, as Legend of Grimrock 2 takes things upstairs and outdoors, with huge, sprawling maps containing multiple regions and biomes to explore.
 It’s much more difficult than the first game, with tougher puzzles and enemies, and multi-level dungeons filled with treasures and secrets.

 25 Torment: Tides of Numenera